Types

 [Physics.gravity] [resume [unit 9.81 :m]]]

-The Physics effect provides gravity, yield-strength, elastic-modulus, density, temperature, and thermal-conductivity.
-The Sim effect provides stress, deflection, natural-freq, and thermal-field.
+The Physics effect supplies gravity, yield-strength, elastic-modulus, density, temperature, and thermal-conductivity.
+The Sim effect supplies stress, deflection, natural-freq, and thermal-field.